ashleysally00/register/README.md

-# Register
+# Register :pencil2: :leaves:

 I started coding this as a full-stack web application that provides user authentication functionality.
 This project consists of a React frontend and a Node.js backend with Express, using MySQL for data storage.\
-I5 is not a build in that it just consists of parts that I later reworked again, starting with Create React App.
+This project is not a build.
+It just consists of parts I later reworked, beginning with Create React App.
+I used it as a stepping stone to my later project.

 ## Project Structure